 Fan votes are reserved for the NBA All-Star Game, where they make up 50% of the total.
 Votes by current NBA players and a panel of media members account for 25% each.

-The voting process for the NBA Defensive Player of the Year is as follows: Media members are allowed to award a player of their choice a “vote” ranked from first-place, worth ten-points, to third-place, worth one point.
+The voting process for the NBA Defensive Player of the Year is as follows: Media members are allowed to award a player of their choice a “vote” ranked from first place, worth ten points, to third place, worth one point.
 The player with the highest points total wins the award.

 There has never been a unanimous winner for Defensive Player of the Year.
 The closest a player has come was Ben Wallace in 2002.
-The undersized Detroit Pistons center received 116 out of a total 120 votes for the award.
+The undersized Detroit Pistons center received 116 out of 120 votes for the award.

-The NBA Defensive Player of the Year Award is usually announced after the conclusion of the NBA regular season and Play-In Tournament.
+The NBA Defensive Player of the Year Award is usually announced after the conclusion of the NBA regular season and the Play-In Tournament.
 The team of the winning player tends to reveal the news publicly during the NBA Playoffs.

-The first ever winner of the Defensive Player of the Year award was shooting guard Sidney Moncrief of the Milwaukee Bucks.
+The first-ever winner of the Defensive Player of the Year award was shooting guard Sidney Moncrief of the Milwaukee Bucks.
 The Naismith Memorial Basketball Hall of Fame member was equally a force on the offensive and defensive end of the court.

 In his Defensive Player of the Year winning season, which also happened to be his second All-Star season, Moncrief averaged 22.5 points, 5.8 rebounds, 3.9 assists, 1.5 steals, and just 2.4 fouls in 35.7 minutes per game.